vcmi/vcmi/docs/modders/Bonus/Bonus_Types.md

 ### SPELL_AFTER_ATTACK

-TODO:

-- subtype - spell id
+- subtype - spell id, eg. spell.iceBolt
-- value - chance %
+- value - chance (percent)
 - additional info - \[X, Y\]
     - X - spell level
     - Y = 0 - all attacks, 1 - shot only, 2 - melee only

 ### SPELL_BEFORE_ATTACK

-TODO:

 - subtype - spell id
 - value - chance %
 - additional info - \[X, Y\]
     - X - spell level
     - Y = 0 - all attacks, 1 - shot only, 2 - melee only

 ### SPECIFIC_SPELL_POWER

-TODO:

-- value used for Thunderbolt and Resurrection casted by units, also for Healing secondary skill (for core:spell.firstAid used by First Aid tent)
+- value: Used for Thunderbolt and Resurrection cast by units (multiplied by stack size).
+Also used for Healing secondary skill (for core:spell.firstAid used by First Aid tent)
 - subtype - spell id

 ### CREATURE_SPELL_POWER

-TODO:

-- value per unit, divided by 100 (so faerie Dragons have 500)
+- value: Spell Power of offensive spell cast unit, divided by 100. ie. Faerie Dragons have value fo 500, which gives them 5 Spell Power for each unit in the stack.

 ### CREATURE_ENCHANT_POWER

-TODO:

-total duration of spells casted by creature
+ - val: Total duration of spells cast by creature, in turns

 ### REBIRTH

 Affected stack will resurrect after death

-TODO: recheck math

-- val - percent of total stack HP restored
+- val - percent of total stack HP restored, not rounded.
+For instance, when 4 Phoenixes with Rebirth chance of 20% die, there is 80% chance than one Phoenix will rise.
 - subtype:
-- - rebirthRegular: (Phoenix)
+    - rebirthRegular: Phoenix, as described above.
-- - rebirthSpecial: at least one unit will always resurrect (sacred Phoenix)
+    - rebirthSpecial: At least one unit will always rise (Sacred Phoenix)

 ### ENCHANTED